luisiy01/todoFrontEnd/README.md

 ### Testing

-Before run the test, check if they have the correct values to pass them
+Before run the test, check if they have the correct values to pass them and check the backend server is running too.

 1. Run `npm test`